getodk/docs/docs/central-datasets.rst

 Define the structure of the entity-creating form
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start by defining the structure of your form in XLSForm using the standard form building blocks (https://docs.getodk.org/xlsform/).
+Start by defining the structure of your form in `XLSForm <https://docs.getodk.org/xlsform/>`_ using the standard form building blocks.
 For example, `this form <https://docs.google.com/spreadsheets/d/1ogupGLD_O42MRAW380IP4LDQY6tUdrGyLaSFZux-vuI/edit#gid=0>`_ is used to register trees:

 .. rubric:: XLSForm